 Like Everything, Wheaten Terriers Do Have Their Downside

-2) You can't leave your Wheaten OFF a leash either.
+- You can't leave your Wheaten off a leash either.
 If you're in a busy area, the first thing your Wheatie will do is take off and jump on another person, and they won't care if there is a car in the way or not.

-4) As mentioned on point 3, Wheatens will never stop jumping up on new people that walk through the door.
+- As mentioned on point three, Wheatens will never stop jumping up on new people that walk through the door.
 If you have a pizza coming, or some Chinese delivery, or if you have company, your Wheaten will jump up and demand to be petted.
 We Wheaten Owners like to call this the 'Wheaten Greetin!'

-7) Wheaten Terriers need constant attention to grooming.
+- Wheaten terriers need constant attention to grooming.
 They need to be groomed about every six weeks, and they need to be brushed constantly because their coat mats so easily.

-8) Wheatens again, like to jump up- and they WILL (not intentionally!) jump up on small children and knock them down.
+- Wheatens like to jump up and they will (not intentionally!) jump up on small children and knock them down.
 Their intentions are good, but I know Hannah knocked down my youngest son a few times when he was small.